Getting on the UK tallest mountain during the best conditions you could ask for.

 The trail eventually reaches a scenic ridge that follows towards the summit.

-On the summit is a shelter against bad weather, which in our case wasn't needed - It was a calm day, besides occasional gusts there was no wind whatsoever.
-Here on Ben Nevis, that's like winning a lottery.
+On the summit is a shelter against bad weather, which in our case wasn't needed - It was a calm day, besides occasional gusts, there was no wind whatsoever.
+Experiencing that on Ben Nevis, that's like winning a lottery.

 Walking back, the end of the ridge welcomed us with a steep slope.
 Its frozen state offered a rather attractive alternative to walking down: slide.

 This meant to get a bit wet, but I was thinking, "It would be a bit odd to have a trip to the Highlands and don't get soaked at least once."
 Moreover, what a small price to pay to cut down the time and effort of descending while getting such fun.
 Smiling like a five-year-old on a toboggan, it was terrific:

 Slide, then stop to enjoy the views (again!), take pics, check out a map to keep on track (and off the cliffs), and repeat - all the way till the snow ended.